eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-14_in-between-ocean-and-a-remote-island.md

 - - -

-This page is synchronized from the post: [In between ocean and a remote island](https://steemit.com/@deanliu/in-between-ocean-and-a-remote-island)
+This page is synchronized from the post: ['In between ocean and a remote island'](https://steemit.com/@deanliu/in-between-ocean-and-a-remote-island)